WasinUddy/CorgiDB/README.md

 # CorgiDB
-Write as short as Corgi's legs but and as fast as a Corgi
+Code as short as Corgi's legs but and as fast as a Corgi

 CorgiDB is a wrapper of python3's sqlite3 package